OpendataCH/OpenParlDataCH/erDiagram_mermaid.md

 ## MEMBERSHIP
 In many parliamentary information systems (especially those of https://cmiag.ch/), memberships are explicitly displayed and can be easily extracted.
 The membership of the of the council can be reasoned.
 In some cases the memberships of committees are only available in PDFs, e.g. [TG](https://parlament.tg.ch/organe/kommissionen/staendige-kommissionen/jk.html/12224)
 ### Start and End - Unclear
 Often the start and end of a membership is not available in a structured form.

+## INTEREST
+Parliaments that require their members to declare their interests sometimes provide more or less structure as to how this is to be done.
+* Minimal: Simple list (one line per interest).
+Example: [AI](https://www.ai.ch/behoerdenmitglieder/fritsche-manser-patricia)
+* Ususal: One line for multiple types like civil_activity, directorial activity, professional activity.
+Example: [BS](https://grosserrat.bs.ch/mitglieder/15004029-lukas-faesch)
+* Maximal: Extra fields for role, location, type of organisation, start, end.
+Example: [CH](https://www.parlament.ch/de/%C3%BCber-das-parlament/parlamentsw%C3%B6rterbuch/parlamentsw%C3%B6rterbuch-detail?WordId=487)

 ## AFFAIR
 ### affair_key
 Most parliaments use systems that make use of at least 2 identifiers per affair.
 * A technical id (affair_external_id) that might be an integer or a guid created and made for systems - usuall unique
 * A short key (affair_key) made for humans to reference - sometimes not unique
 | body | affair_key | affair_extern_id |
 |---|---|---|
 | OW | [32.23.12/33.23.06](https://www.ow.ch/politbusiness/106300) | 106300 |